 SL: Based on a choice of two photographs, the student has to give a presentation, answer follow-up questions and get involved in a discussion in a 15-minute oral exam.
-The photo is related to one of the five themes and has a strong connection to an anglophone culture.
+The photo is related to one of the five themes and has a strong connection to the culture of the target language.

 HL: Based on a choice of two literary extracts, the student has to give a presentation, answer follow-up questions and get involved in a discussion in a 15-minute oral exam.
-The novels used are related to one of the five themes and have a strong connection to an anglophone culture.
+The novels used are related to one of the five themes and have a strong connection to the culture of the target language.

 You must choose at least one foreign language at "B" level if by the time the Diploma Programme starts you have received two years or more of teaching in that language.
 It is the school's policy that students who join SALIS in year 5 or earlier have to take the German B course but do not necessarily have to sit the exam.
 They can choose any additional B language instead (for example English B or French B) as exam subject.

 N.B.
 English B HL/French B HL will be acknowledged as one of your three written examinations for the Austrian "Reifeprüfung" if you are an Austrian Matura candidate.